HESF Domain 7: Representation, information and information management

-Information in the public domain is subject to monitoring by TEQSA at any time.
-This may mean that TEQSA will not always require a provider to submit evidence in relation to Section 7.2 in submissions to TEQSA for regulatory purposes.
+Information in the public domain is subject to monitoring at any time.
+This may mean that a provider will not always be required to submit evidence in relation to Section 7.2 in submissions for regulatory purposes.
 On the other hand, monitoring of a provider’s public information may raise concerns that lead to a request for further information/clarification outside of the provider’s normal regulatory cycle.

 7.3 Information Management

-The information to be made available about the provider’s financial standing is specified in a separate Guidance Note., and is designed to give prospective students some assurance that the provider is a going concern.
-This information is separate to that required by TEQSA in order to assess the financial risk of a provider, either as part of the annual risk assessment or as part of the assessment for registration, re-registration, course accreditation or re-accreditation.
+The information to be made available about the provider’s financial standing is specified in a separate Guidance note and is designed to give prospective students some assurance that the provider is a going concern.
+This information is separate to what we require in order to assess the financial risk of a provider, either as part of the annual risk assessment or as part of the assessment for registration, re-registration, course accreditation or re-accreditation.

-Provided the requirements of Standard 7.3.2 are met in achieving Section 7.2, no further reiteration will be required by TEQSA in relation to 7.3.2.
-For Standard 7.3.3a TEQSA will require a description and, possibly, a demonstration of the capability of the provider’s information system to meet the requirements of this Standard.
-Achievement of Standard 7.3.3b will require identification of the policies, processes and practices in sufficient detail for TEQSA to be satisfied that this Standard is met and that predictable risks are being mitigated as far as is reasonably possible for the nature and scale of the provider’s operations, including the onus on the provider to issue qualifications legitimately (as required by 6.2.1h).
-In relation to 7.3.3d TEQSA will require a description of the systems, processes and reporting that support achievement of this Standard (and support the corporate accountability of the governing body in this respect [6.1.1]).
-This may be achieved by reference to mechanisms already described in relation to other Standards (e.g. Institutional Quality Assurance or Governance and Accountability) and, if so, TEQSA will not require reiteration of the detail for the purpose of demonstrating compliance with this Standard.
+As long as the requirements of Standard 7.3.2 are met in achieving Section 7.2, we will not require further reiteration in relation to 7.3.2.
+For Standard 7.3.3a, we will require a description and, possibly, a demonstration of the capability of the provider’s information system to meet the requirements of this Standard.
+Achievement of Standard 7.3.3b will require identification of the policies, processes and practices in sufficient detail for us to be satisfied that this Standard is met and that predictable risks are being mitigated as far as is reasonably possible for the nature and scale of the provider’s operations - including the onus on the provider to issue qualifications legitimately (as required by 6.2.1h).
+In relation to 7.3.3d, we will require a description of the systems, processes and reporting that support achievement of this Standard (and support the corporate accountability of the governing body in this respect [6.1.1]).
+This may be achieved by reference to mechanisms already described in relation to other Standards (e.g. Institutional Quality Assurance or Governance and Accountability) and, if so, reiteration of the detail for the purpose of demonstrating compliance with this Standard will not be required.

-Once TEQSA is satisfied that a provider has demonstrated that its systems meet and are likely to continue to meet Standards 7.3.3a, b, & c, TEQSA may require only limited evidence of continuing compliance with these Standards.
-TEQSA will always have an interest in reviewing the management of complaints and misconduct (7.3.3c), irrespective of the capability of a provider’s information management systems.
+Once we are satisfied that a provider has demonstrated that its systems meet, and are likely to continue to meet, Standards 7.3.3a, b, and c, we may require only limited evidence of continuing compliance with these Standards.
+However, will always have an interest in reviewing the management of complaints and misconduct (7.3.3c), irrespective of the capability of a provider’s information management systems.